-4.1 Whilst the Council respects the legal rights of all individuals, employees need to be aware that what they do and say outside of work can often compromise their position inside work.
-It is important to note that other people's perceptions need to be considered when using social media.

-4.2 This policy covers the responsibilities of employees both inside and outside of work time.
-All employees must pay due regard to the standards set out in the policies, procedures and guidance which are listed in full, in point 10.1.

-4.3 Social networking sites must not be accessed during working hours for personal use.
-Employees should note that this includes personal mobile phone and internet enabled products e.g. tablets.

-4.4 Employees should never publish or disclose on social media any information about the Council which is not already in the public arena.
-A breach of confidentiality could result in disciplinary and / or legal action being taken against the employee.

-4.5 Do not publish or report on conversations that are private or internal to the Council.
+- 4.1 Whilst the Council respects the legal rights of all individuals, employees need to be aware that what they do and say outside of work can often compromise their position inside work.
+It is important to note that other people's perceptions need to be considered when using social media. - 4.2 This guidance paper covers the responsibilities of employees both inside and outside of work time.
+All employees must pay due regard to the standards set out in the policies, procedures and guidance which are listed in full, in point 10.1. - 4.3 Social networking sites must not be accessed during working hours for personal use.
+Employees should note that this includes mobile phone and internet enabled products e.g. tablets. - 4.4 Employees should never publish or disclose on social media any information about the Council which is not already in the public arena.
+A breach of confidentiality could result in disciplinary and / or legal action being taken against the employee. - 4.5 Do not publish or report on conversations that are private or internal to the Council.
 Do not cite or reference customers, service users, employees, managers, partners or suppliers.
-Be mindful that whatever you publish may be in the public arena for a long time and that doing so may result in disciplinary action being taken against you.
-You must also ensure compliance with the EU General Data Protection Regulation.

-4.6 Ensure that your online activities do not interfere with your job, your colleagues or commitments to customers and the public.
-Your online activities must always adhere to the relevant policies, procedures and guidance listed in point 10.1.

-4.7 Employees identified as working for the council must act reasonably and responsibly at all times and uphold the reputation of Carmarthenshire County Council.
+Be mindful that whatever you publish may be in the public arena for a long time and that doing so may result in disciplinary action being taken against you. - 4.6 Ensure that your online activities do not interfere with your job, your colleagues or commitments to customers and the public.
+Your online activities must always adhere to the relevant policies, procedures and guidance listed in point 10. - 4.7 Employees identified as working for the council must act reasonably and responsibly at all times and uphold the reputation of Carmarthenshire County Council.
 Work related issues should not be discussed on social networking sites even when the issue is anonymised.
 Employees must not use the Council's logo on personal web pages.

-4.8 Even when using social media for personal use, relationships with all persons should always be regardful.
-The Council acknowledges that in smaller communities, the lines can become blurred particularly where the service user is also a friend or acquaintance - in such cases, employees should disclose an interest to their line manager - common sense and discretion should be applied and all employees must be aware of the provisions of the Employees Code of Conduct in this regard.
+- 4.8 Even when using social media for personal use, relationships with all persons should always be regardful.
+The Council acknowledges that in smaller communities, the lines can become blurred particularly where the service user is also a friend or acquaintance in such cases, employees should disclose an interest to their line manager common sense and discretion should be applied and all employees must be aware of the provisions of the Code of Conduct in this regard.
 In all cases, clarity should be sought from your line manager.
 The guidance in relation to service users is that employees should not befriend service users that they have to maintain a professional relationship with or individuals they support.
-Employees should adhere to the Close Personal Associations guidance.
+Employees should adhere to the close personal associations guidance. - 4.9 Using social media to attack or abuse colleagues, customers/the public or suppliers (harassment and "cyber" bullying) will not be tolerated by the Council.
+Respect the privacy, feelings, reputation, and position of others you work with.
+Don't upload or tag colleagues in posts which are defamatory, discriminatory, offensive or sensitive.
+Complaints of this nature will be dealt with under the Council's policies, e.g. Disciplinary, Equality and Diversity and behavioural standards in the workplace guidance.